Robert Jenrick engaged in ‘blatant manoeuvring’ against Tory leader, says Powell

 A source close to Mr Jenrick said: “Powell’s comments are a mixture of straightforward lies and conspiracy theory.

-“Labour’s record in office has been so abysmal that she’s been forced into desperate attempts to deflect.
-It was only recently that Lucy confessed that Labour’s handling of the economy was ‘disappointing’.
+“Labour’s record in office has been so abysmal that she’s been forced into desperate attempts to deflect.”

-“A vote for Labour next week is a vote to end up like bankrupt Birmingham council with rats the size of cats – and higher taxes to bail out Labour’s mismanagement.”
+Mrs Badenoch denied that there were any “personality disagreements” between her and the shadow justice secretary.

+Asked whether she had spoken to Mr Jenrick, she told broadcasters in Nottinghamshire: “There’s nothing for me to say to him.

 Later in the session Liberal Democrat shadow commons leader Marie Goldman raised the case of her party colleague Wera Hobhouse who was denied entry to Kong Kong.